Grey-cowled wood rail: Distribution and habitat

 The grey-cowled wood rail is found in Argentina, Bolivia, Brazil, Colombia, Costa Rica, Ecuador, French Guiana, Guyana, Panama, Paraguay, Peru, Suriname, Trinidad and Tobago, Uruguay, and Venezuela.
 The nominate subspecies is cut off by the Andes Mountains and lives east of the range in Ecuador, Peru, and Bolivia; it is not found in the southeastern interior of Brazil.
-The subspecies avicenniae is found in coastal southeastern Brazil, around São Paulo.
+The subspecies A. c. avicenniae is found in coastal southeastern Brazil, around São Paulo.

 The grey-cowled wood rail's natural habitats are subtropical or tropical moist lowland forests, subtropical or tropical mangrove forests, and subtropical or tropical swamps.
-The subspecies avicenniae, however, is almost completely restricted to mangrove forests.
+The subspecies A. c. avicenniae is however almost completely restricted to mangrove forests.
 The grey-cowled wood rail can be found from sea level to elevations around 2000 m, although some wanderers have been recorded at elevations up to 2300 m in Colombia.